jonnations/Sulawesi_Community_Repo/README.md

  - **Plots**
  Figures 3, 4, 5, S1, S2, and S3 were made in R. The scripts are in this Repo.
 Figure 5 has some minor modifications done in afdesign, such as moving the legend a bit.
 Otherwise, they are all the same as these scripts produce.
+Fig S3 in particular has a lot of analyses that lead up to it.
+All of these are in the plotting script.

 All of the Predicted and SES values are saved together in a dataframe called `All_Traits.csv` in the main directory.